Quickstart

 Note: Some models have operations that are notoriously difficult to quantize, which can lead to a huge drop in accuracy.
 One example is the softmax function in the attention layers of large language models (LLMs).

-Compile the model
+Compile the model from ONNX to hardware runtime

 Now, we can prepare the model for inference on a Samsung Galaxy S24 hosted in the cloud.
 We choose a runtime, such as LiteRT (formerly known as TFLite).
 Then, we convert the model from the generic ONNX representation to an appropriate hardware-friendly format: